Navigating the Application Process

 "Have your personal statement read by your mentor — they can be great at improving the quality of your statement."

-Pay attention to things like fellowships and test scores
+Pay attention to fellowships

 "Apply for every fellowship and scholarship for which you are eligible, especially the NSF Graduate Research Fellowship.
 Getting money isn't the point - you want to show prospective advisors that you have what it takes to be a successful researcher, and part of your success will be determined by your willingness and ability to apply for grants.
 If you do get some of this money, it's an extra bonus."